OOI-RCA-APL/ceres/docs/components.md

 Restart options:

-- `"never"` (default) -- Do not restart.
+- `"never"` (default): Do not restart.
-- `"always"` -- Restart on completion or exception.
+- `"always"`: Restart on completion or exception.
-- `"on-completed"` -- Restart only if the routine returns normally.
+- `"on-completed"`: Restart only if the routine returns normally.
-- `"on-exception"` -- Restart only if the routine raises an exception.
+- `"on-exception"`: Restart only if the routine raises an exception.

 `restart_delay` specifies seconds to wait before restarting.

-## Queries and actions
+## Queries and Actions

 Queries and actions are RPC-style methods exposed through the HTTP API and web console.
 Use `@query` for read-only operations and `@action` for operations with side effects.